 Refill Water Daily

 Clean Feeders More OftenFall weather can be unpredictable.
 There’s typically more rain and moisture than in the dryer summer months, so bird seed has the potential to get wet and spoil if not properly managed.
-Make sure to keep feeders under rain cover if possible, change out seed after wet or freezing weather, and clean feeders thoroughly as needed.
+Make sure to keep feeders under a rain cover if possible, change out seed after wet or freezing weather, and clean feeders thoroughly weekly with 9 parts water to 1 part bleach.
+Also, make sure to wash your hands after handling bird supplies.

 Add More FeedersBirds are going to be packing in the calories are they prepare their bodies for the long flight.
 Some have already started their flight and your yard is their resting place.
 Add more feeders to accommodate these visitors and help them along their journey.
 Include feeders that hold suet to provide food high in protein and fat for birds to get energy.